-Yllas is a short transfer from the Finnish capital, Rovaniemi, and with the country's longest area of downhill slopes and excellent cross-country trails.
+Yllas is a short transfer from the nearby Rovaniemi, offering the country's longest area of downhill slopes and excellent cross-country trails.
 The slopes span both flanks of the mountain and recent investment has included new runs and a quad chair, giving plenty of scope for novices.
 This is Finland's largest downhill ski area - but it has only 53km of pistes that suit novices best.
 Second- and third-week skiers will rapidly conquer the benign black runs.
 The maximum vertical is a quite respectable 460m.
 Grooming is 'good'.
 Past reports of the ski school have been positive.
 The area has 330km of cross-country trails, 38km of which are floodlit; whereas a downhill skier might view the place as an awkward sprawl, for the XC fan it is a doorstep ski resort of limitless scope.
-There are also 15 cafes along the tracks.
+Off-slope activities include snowmobiling (410km of tracks), dog sledding, reindeer safaris, snowshoeing and ice fishing.There are also 15 cafes along the tracks.
 From the lift base, trails fan out around the mountain, across the frozen lake and away through the endless forest.